Manitoba Motor Carrier Enforcement crest

 2. A minimum of one year experience working as a full time enforcement officer, or

-3. A minimum of one year experience inspecting commercial vehicle mechanical components, having successfully completed a Automotive Technician or Heavy Duty Mechanic diploma program; or
+3. A minimum of one year experience inspecting commercial vehicle mechanical components, having successfully completed an Automotive Technician or Heavy Duty Mechanic diploma or Red Seal program; or

-4. A minimum of three years experience working as a full time Commercial Truck Driver, having successfully completed the M.E.L.T. program
+4. A minimum of one year experience working as a full time Commercial Truck Driver, having successfully completed the M.E.L.T. program

 Basic requirements